-- Reduce operational costs: This includes reducing the number of employees, the cost of running different outlets, cut on non-profitable operations, and focus on the main business of the day.
+- Reduce operational costs: This includes reducing the number of employees, the cost of running different outlets, cutting non-profitable operations, and focusing on the core business.

-- Improve its competitive advantage, among others: This involves shifting the business focus to the core business of the organization.
+- Improve its competitive advantage: This usually involves shifting the business focus to the core business of the organization.

 - Prepare for a merger with another company: When a new company comes on board, there are casualties, mainly managers and staff.
-This means a company that merges with another has to reduce cases of duplication of roles and tasks and jobs overlay.
+This means a company that merges with another has to reduce duplication of roles and jobs overlay.
 In most cases, mergers lead to loss of jobs.

-- Introduce new technologies: When there is a need to introduce new technologies that will help run the company, an organization is forced to lay off some staff or even add new business models that will push the organization to greater heights.
+- Introduce new technologies: When there is a need to introduce new technologies that will help run the company, an organization is forced to lay off some staff or even add new business models that will push the organization to greater productivity and profits.

-- Introduce a new strategic partner: This is different from a merger.
+- Introduce a new strategic partner: This can be different from a merger, or it can be in the form of a merger.
 This is where a company gets engaged with a new partner in doing business that will help it get into new areas of focus.
-The partner can also be a merger.
 When this happens, the company needs to restructure its goals and mission to be in tandem with the new partner.